 You’ve probably heard of the “Batman” Rolex.
 It also goes by its other moniker, the “Bruiser”.
 Named because of its black and blue bezel, I’m actually a bigger fan of the latter nickname, but whatever you want to call it, you know it’s cool.
 In fact, it’s one of the hottest watches of recent years.
 Until the updated Pepsi bezel dropped in 2018, the Batman was the piece that topped everyone’s wish list.

 This year sees the famous black and blue Cerachrom bezel paired with Rolex’s Jubilee bracelet.
 The Jubilee has always been my favorite bracelet Rolex has produced, and its absence from certain models (2018’s bi-color Root Beer specifically) has kept my finger on the trigger and the bullet in the chamber.
 Now the Batman has that extra dash of luxury that the complex and elegant Jubilee bracelet affords whatever watch is paired with it.
 A smart, simple update, that will continue to propel this model for years to come.
-Price will be around $8,800.
+Retail price will be $9,250.

 Tudor Black Bay Chrono S&G